-After the flood, God used Noah and his family to repopulate the world again.
-He started over.
+After the flood, God started overusing Noah and his family to repopulate the world again.
 That’s what God does.
-He takes in an impossible situation and adds creativity, and grace, and love, and hope.
+He takes an impossible situation and adds justice, creativity, grace, love, and hope.
 Yes, humanity would fall again.
 Noah didn’t make it very far out of the ark before he and his family were sinning again.
 But even that pointed to Jesus.

 Chapter 5: Abraham